sean44104/Removable-Gate-GCC/README.md

 The release contains F3D files with the STEP files for each part as well as the Notch Builder.
 It also includes a guide to using the Notch Builder and a guide on how to properly export files from Fusion360

+The main branch contains individual STL files for each part, ready to be printed! (for those who dont have fusion360)

 Parametric Notch Builder Tool by Bibben https://github.com/B1bben